Conway The Machine puts on a show on “From King To God.”

 When Conway speaks, I listen.
 Usually, he talks about some serious street s**t in his music, but on “Front Lines,” he tackles police brutality and racial inequality.

 In Conway’s first verse on “Front Line,” he talks about bossing up and going ham on his opps.
 In his second verse on the song, he talks about his frustrations with the law.
-Overall, I love how Conway sounds so raw on “Front Lines” that he should probably be cooked for a few more minutes in some boiling water.
+Overall, I love how Conway sounds so raw on “Front Lines” that he should probably be cooked for a few more minutes.

 Conway is probably more Malcolm than Martin.